Rolling Acres Mall: 2006–2010: Further decline

 The first anchor to leave the mall was Target, which relocated to nearby Wadsworth in May 2006.
 Dillard's closed in August 2006, one month before Kaufmann's was re-branded as Macy's as the parent company of Kaufmann's was acquired.
-However, it was announced on December 28, 2007 that Macy would close three stores in Ohio, with the Rolling Acres Mall location being one of the three.
+However, it was announced on December 28, 2007 that Macy's would close three stores in Ohio, with the Rolling Acres Mall location being one of the three.
 The store's final day of business was February 16, 2008.
 Invest Commercial LLC, a company owned by California-based real estate developer Michael Mirharooni, bought the facility in July 2006 for $1.6 million.
 Invest Commercial bought the mall using a loan from Ezri Namvar's fraudulent Namco Capital Group.
 At the time of purchase, the mall had about 40 remaining tenants, including Dollar General, MasterCuts, Deb Shops, Bath & Body Works, Zales Jewelers, Subway, Hershey's Ice Cream, GNC, and FootAction USA, along with a number of local independent stores.
 Under Mirharooni's ownership, proposals were made to convert the mall to offices, light industrial, or call centers.
 As part of the sale, Invest Commercial also paid over $600,000 in property taxes that had gone unpaid by Heywood Whichard.
 In April 2007, a homeless man was found living in an abandoned store, with over $30,000 in merchandise that he had stolen from other mall merchants.
-He had lived there for a month subsisting on power bars and drinks stolen from the GNC fitness supply store.
+He had lived there for a month, subsisting on energy bars and drinks stolen from GNC.

 By October 2008, only eight tenants remained, including Diamond's Menswear and Digital Palace.
-At this point, all of them were informed that the mall could no longer afford its electricity bill, and it would be closing as soon as possible.
-On October 31, 2008, the mall closed except for Sears and the JCPenney outlet.
-Soon afterward, the mall went viral on the internet as an example of retail apocalypse and suburban decline.
-On April 23, 2009, it was announced that the mall had been auctioned online, and that several people showed interest in buying it for various purposes.
+At this point, the website was shut down and all of the tenants were informed that the mall could no longer afford its electricity bill, and it would be closing as soon as possible.
+On October 31, 2008, the mall closed after the electricity was cut off except for Sears and the JCPenney outlet.
+Soon after, photographs and videos of the mall went viral on the internet as an example of retail apocalypse and suburban decline.
+On April 23, 2009, it was announced that Rolling Acres Mall had been auctioned online, and that several people showed interest in buying it for various purposes.
 The mall was set to be auctioned off on May 1, 2009.
 No bids were placed for the mall.
 The building was sold to Premier Ventures LLC of California in November 2010.
 The company announced plans to use the existing structure.
 The company did not pay taxes on the property, including the back taxes owed to 2006, and as a result the city of Akron began foreclosure proceedings in September 2013.